-This means giving said child the sense of security that you love him or her no matter what and having all the resources to provide for him or her from birth until he/she can function successfully and happily in the adult world.
+This means giving the child the sense of security that you love him or her no matter what and having all the resources to provide for him or her from birth until he/she can function successfully and happily in the adult world.
 While tradition says it takes a man and a woman to successfully raise a child, this is not necessarily the case.

 Two adults (of any persuasion) who love each other and have financial and other necessary means are much more likely to raise a child successfully than a man and woman who do not love each other and do not have the right resources to raise the child.

-Same sex parents have just as much capacity to love as different sex parents.
-Same sex parents are empathetic and sympathetic to bullying as many of them have experienced it first hand.
+Same-sex parents have just as much capacity to love as different-sex parents.
+Same-sex parents are empathetic and sympathetic to bullying as many of them have experienced it first hand.
 It is logical that they would be well-equipped to navigate their child through this situation.

-Research conducted at the University of Melbourne by Dr. Crouch, who raises two children with his male homosexual partner, has revealed that children from same sex families fare better off than children raised by heterosexual couples.
-A study involving 315 same sex parents and 500 children revealed that these kids score 6 points more with regards to cohesion and general well being than children from traditional male and female parents.
+Research conducted at the University of Melbourne by Dr Crouch, who raises two children with his male homosexual partner, has revealed that children from same-sex families fare better off than children raised by heterosexual couples.
+A study involving 315 same-sex parents and 500 children revealed that these kids score 6 points more with regards to cohesion and general well being than children from traditional male and female parents.
 He also found that:

-Whether a child is raised in a heterosexual or same sex environment, there is no doubt that he or she needs to be loved, cared for, nurtured, educated, fed, stimulated and raised to function in the adult world.
+Whether a child is raised in a heterosexual or gay environment, there is no doubt that he or she needs to be loved, cared for, nurtured, educated, fed, stimulated and raised to function in the adult world.
 Perhaps there should be an adequate screening process in place before parents procreate or adopt children.